Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 const client = createClient("<account-endpoint>", credential);
 ```

-## Operation response differences
+## Operation Response Differences

-Previously in `@azure/batch`, the client operation return a `Promise` that resolves to the result of the response body JSON.
+Previously in `@azure/batch`, the client operation returned a `Promise` that resolves to the result of the response body JSON.
 The following example demonstrates how to get a job with the `BatchServiceClient` instance.

 ```typescript
 const job = await client.job.get("<job-id>");
 console.log(`Job id: ${job.id}, state: ${job.state}`);
 ```

-Now in `@azure-rest/batch`, the client operation return a `Promise` that resolves to the response object, which contains the response body and the status code.
+Now in `@azure-rest/batch`, the client operation returns a `Promise` that resolves to the response object, which contains the response body and the status code.
 In order to get the response body JSON, you need to first check if the response is unexpected with the `isUnexpected` helper method, then access the response body.
 The following example demonstrates how to get a job in `@azure-rest/batch`.

 ```typescript
 import { isUnexpected } from '@azure-rest/batch';